loicknuchel/ionic-starter/README.md

 # Getting started

-- `git clone git@github.com:loicknuchel/ionic-starter.git` get code on your laptop
+- `git clone git@github.com:loicknuchel/ionic-starter.git` : get code on your laptop
-- `cd ionic-starter` go to project root folder
+- `cd ionic-starter` : go to project root folder
-- `npm install` to install all grunt dependencies
+- `npm install` : install all grunt dependencies
-- `bower install` to install all bower dependencies
+- `bower install` : to install all bower dependencies
-- `grunt serve` to test on your computer
+- `grunt serve` : to test on your computer

-Your app is now running to your computer.
+- You're now ready with a shiny livereload :D

 To run it to your android device :

-- `mkdir platforms plugins www` create folders for cordova
+- `mkdir platforms plugins www` : create cordova folders
-- `cordova platform add android` add android platform to the project
+- `cordova platform add android` : add android platform to the project
-- `cordova plugin add org.apache.cordova.device org.apache.cordova.console https://github.com/driftyco/ionic-plugins-keyboard` add interesting plugins
+- `cordova plugin add org.apache.cordova.device org.apache.cordova.console https://github.com/driftyco/ionic-plugins-keyboard` : add interesting plugins
-- `grunt build && cordova run android` to run app on your phone
+- `grunt build && cordova run android` : build the app and run it on your phone

+You have also other grunt commands :

+- `grunt test` : run your test suite

 # Personalize

 If you use this template project, you might want to rename it.
 Here are all the place you have to change to do it :

+- `config.xml`
 - `bower.json`
-- `config.xml`
 - `package.json`

 # Versions